EighteenZi/rocksdb_wiki/Manual-Compaction.md

 ##  CompactFiles

 This API compacts all the input files into a set of output files in the <code>output_level</code>.
 The number of output files is determined by the size of the data and the setting of <code>CompactionOptions::output_file_size_limit</code>.
+This API is not supported in ROCKSDB_LITE.